 If you enjoy public art, and artistic fantasies realized in vivid forms and colors, Fusterlandia is a one-of-a-kind must-see in Havana.
 From the rooftop, there’s a view of the sea.
 Fuster mosaics embedded onto surfaces in every direction offer a mighty distraction.

-Tom and I visited Fusterlandia while in Havana with Aysha Griffin of Inhabit Your Dreams, on an outing organized for our group by Ruby Aguilar, aka Cuba Ruby.
+Tom and I visited Fusterlandia while in Havana, on an outing organized by Ruby Aguilar, aka Cuba Ruby.
 Click here or on the photo above for a look at what we found there!